 A hybrid model will create better balanced provider workloads with the result of having better outcomes for the patients.
 Studies have shown, if you manage continuity and workloads, you get lower LOS, lower readmission rates, and higher patient satisfaction.
 Combining geographic rounding with continuity is also a physician satisfier.
 The Hospitalists will know where they are working for the most part on a given day and can be sure that there is logic in place when transferring their own patients over to other care providers.

 Implementing a geographic and continuity hybrid patient assignment methodology is a difficult task to do with a manual system.
-Even beyond geographic and continuity, there are a wide range of different variables that creates increased complexity with each one added.
+Even beyond geography and continuity, there are a wide range of different variables that creates increased complexity with each one added.
 This ranges from the different attributes of the patients in the hospital census to the actual structure and individual characteristics of the providers working any given day.
 The work at a hospital also never ends, which means this is a process that is typically done with a large patient distribution happening in the morning but then also throughout the day.

 We have seen the key to success is to fully understand all these variables and how they interact and ensure that the solution is configured based upon the desired outcomes for the hospital, providers, and patients.
 This consultative approach along with the transparency of the distribution methodology creates confidence that the best possible outcomes is reach every time.